Classes and Extended Courses

 Family Tree University

-Family Tree University offers a selection of courses (27 as of Sept 2018), generally directed at the Beginner to Advanced Beginner skill levels.
+Family Tree University offers a selection of courses (15 as of April 2024), generally directed at the Beginner to Advanced Beginner skill levels.
 Courses are online and at your own pace, but must be completed within a specified total time period – usually 4 weeks for general classes and 1 week for workshops.

 Brigham Young University